epofallon/RB101_Programming_Foundations/RB101_L4_Ruby_Collections/pedac_process.md

   - Add the start integer to the row
   - Increment the start integer by 2
   - Break out of the loop if length of row = row_length

+## Final Thoughts
+- Don't think of PEDAC as a linear process
+  - Approach in order, but you will jump back an forth as you progress (refining previous steps)
+- Trying to problem solve and code at the same time is difficult with complex problems
+  - But switch between implenetation mode to abstract problem solving mode when necessary